dscpsyl/ToothGroupNetwork/README.md

 To format the data, it needs to be a .obj file with the naming convention {ID}_lower.obj and {ID}_upper.obj.
 These two files should be put into a directory with the same name as {ID}.
 Great!
 You have the data properly formatted.

+In addition, you will need to make sure that the data is in the correct orientation.
+(See the origional repo for mroe details.)
+Contained here is `test_data_process.py`, which will orient the data given a specific axis setting that we are currently using.

 In the docker, I assume you have installed this repo at /workspace/ToothGroupNetwork.
 In that case, create the following data folder and metadata file.

 ```sh